sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 Now we have the basics of a transcript publishing system, we want to add some access control to our smart contract.

-Capability is a commonly used pattern in Move that allows fine tuned access control using an object centric model.
+Capability is a commonly used pattern in Move that allows fine-tuned access control using an object-centric model.
 Let's take a look at how we can define this capability object:

 ```rust
   // Type that marks the capability to create, update, and delete transcripts